 Adult education classes are offered at Ozarka College-Melbourne, Ozarka College-Mountain View, and Ozarka College-Mammoth Spring.
-The learning experience includes computer-aided instruction, small group instruction, and one-on-one tutoring.
-An individualized plan allows every student to begin at an appropriate level and progress at his or her own pace.
-The Adult Education Program serves three counties: Fulton, Izard, and Stone.
-Registration is an ongoing process, so students may enroll at any time during the year.
-A special group of satellite classes constitutes the institutional/correctional program.
-These classes are provided primarily to serve any students who are incarcerated or mandated by the court system to pursue their GED.
+The learning experience includes one-on-one instruction, managed enrollment classes, computer assisted instruction, and distance learning.
+Diagnostic testing allows every student to begin at an appropriate level and progress at his or her own pace.